-If you have a RAID unit size listed in Table 3-1, record the value for use later (in step 7b of "Create the Library" on page 31).
+If you have a RAID-set size listed in Table 3-1, record the value for use later (in step 7b of "Create the Library" on page 34).
 Otherwise, go on to step 3 to determine the tape size for the library.

-3. Multiply the total RAID unit size by .976 to get the approximate amount of usable space.
+3. Multiply the total size of the RAID set by .976 to get the approximate amount of usable space.
 You can then divide that result by the desired number of tapes to see what each corresponding virtual tape size is; choose the size that will give you the number of tapes you prefer while wasting the least amount of space.